-Y1

 Has all Fire Safety information & procedures been disseminated to the residents?

-Signage is provided for residents with evacuation procedures displayed at the main entrance
+Yes

 Z - Any Other Information

 Z1

+Are all issues deemed satisfactory?
+[1] Yes

 Z2

+Are all issues deemed satisfactory?
+[2] Yes

 Risk Rating

 The following simple risk level estimator is based on a more general health and safety risk level estimator of the type contained in BS 8800: